scala-native/scala-native/docs/user/interop.rst

    @extern
    object mystdio {
-     def vprintf(format: CString, args: CVarArgList): CInt = extern }
+     def vprintf(format: CString, args: CVarArgList): CInt = extern def printf(format: CString, args: Any*): CInt = extern }

+The limitation of `...` interop requires that it's arguments needs to passed directly to variadic arguments function or arguments need to be inlined.
+This is required to obtain enough information on how arguments show be passed in regards to C ABI.
+Passing a sequence to extern method variadic arguments is not allowed and would result in compilation failure.

-One can wrap a function in a nicer API like:
+For ``va_list`` interop, one can wrap a function in a nicer API like:

 .. code-block:: scala

    import scala.scalanative.unsafe._

    def myprintf(format: CString, args: CVarArg*): CInt =
-     Zone { implicit z =>
+     Zone {
        mystdio.vprintf(format, toCVarArgList(args.toSeq))
      }

-And then call it just like a regular Scala function:
+See `Memory management`_ for a guide of using ``unsafe.Zone`` And then call it just like a regular Scala function:

 .. code-block:: scala

    myprintf(c"2 + 3 = %d, 4 + 5 = %d", 2 + 3, 4 + 5)
+   printf(c"2 + 3 = %d, 4 + 5 = %d", 2 + 3, 4 + 5)

 Exported methods
 ----------------